sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 Similarly, with your main executable including the "avm2d.h" file, running a 2D AVM simulation is done by
 ```
 AVM2D avm(numberOfCells,preferredArea,preferredPerimeter);
+selfPropelledCellVertexDynamics sppCV(numberOfCells,2*numberOfCells); //2*Ncells = Nvertices for an all 3-fold vertex structure in a periodic box
+avm.setEquationOfMotion(sppCV);
 for (int timeStep = 0; timeStep < maximumTimeStep; ++timeStep)
     avm.performTimestep();
 ```